designengineered/asset-tree/README.md

-# Asset Directory Management System
+# Asset Tree Directory System

 A multi-brand asset management system built with Astro, React, and Tailwind CSS.
 This system allows you to organize and manage digital assets across multiple brands with an intuitive accordion-style interface.